skiy97/Projects/README.md

 # Italian Startups Project
-On this page I would like to present a part of the project carried out in my thesis: "The development of innovative Italian IT Startups during their first years of life".
+This is a part of the project carried out in my thesis: "The development of innovative Italian IT Startups during their first years of life".